cornelldbgroup/skinnerdb/README.md

 <li>Run a benchmark using the <code>bench ../imdb/queries outputfile.txt</code> command in the SkinnerDB console (you may need to adapt the relative path to the directory containing benchmark queries, replace <code>outputfile.txt</code> by a file name of your choosing).</li>
 </ol>

 After running the benchmark, benchmark results can be found in the specified output file.
 Benchmark results include per-query times for each of the processing phases (pre-processing, join phase, and post-processing) as well as many other statistics such as the number of tuples generated (column "Tuples") or the number of UCT tree nodes generated (column "NrUctNodes").

+Typical times for running all queries of the join order benchmark are 83 seconds with indexes (104 seconds without indexes) on our benchmarking platform (Dell PowerEdge R640 server with 2 Intel Xeon 2.3 GHz CPUs and 256 GB of RAM running OpenJDK 1.8).
+Times may slightly vary from run to run as join ordering decisions depend initially on randomization.

 # Quickstart